The Blue Ocean Strategy: Definition, Pros, Cons & Examples

 • Utility: Ensure that the product or service offers exceptional utility to customers.
 This involves identifying the key benefits and features that will resonate with target customers and address their pain points or desires.

 • Price: Set a strategic price that attracts a wide audience while reflecting the unique value proposition offered.
-Pricing should consider the perceived value by customers and competitive pricing in the market.
+Pricing should consider customers' perceived value and competitive pricing in the market.

 • Cost: Achieve the target cost through a streamlined value chain and efficient operations.
 This involves optimising processes, reducing waste, and leveraging economies of scale to lower costs without compromising quality or value.